 Education in Ireland

-This summer school course is designed to offer teachers the opportunity to study particular aspects of the Irish Education System and, concurrently, to study the history, literature and culture of Ireland.
-This summer school course is suitable for elementary and secondary teachers, adult learning practitioners, minority language and special education teachers, those involved in school administration, and graduate researchers.
+This Continuing Professional Development programme is designed to offer teachers the opportunity to study particular aspects of the Irish education system and, concurrently, to study the history, literature and culture of Ireland.
+It is suitable for elementary and secondary teachers, adult learning practitioners, STEM, minority language and special education teachers, those involved in school administration and graduate researchers.

 Course Faculty includes members of the University; additionally guest educational practitioners contribute substantially to the course.

-The Education in Ireland Summer School course handbook is available for download at the bottom of this page.
+The Education in Ireland Summer School course handbook will be available in March for download at the bottom of this page.

 SS123 The Education System of Ireland (6 Graduate Credits/12 ECTS Credits)